osrf/gazebo_tutorials/add_laser/tutorial_6+.md

         </joint>
     ~~~

-    The `<include>` block tells Gazebo to find a model, and insert it at a
+    The `<include>` block tells Gazebo-classic to find a model, and insert it at a
     given `<pose>` relative to the parent model.
 In this case we place the
     hokuyo laser forward and above the robot.
 The `<uri>` block tells gazebo
     where to find the model inside its model database (note, you can see a